Skip to main content

 Degree Programs Offered

-The School of Music at Eastern Kentucky University offers three concentration options in the Master of Music program which include:
+The School of Music offers three concentration options in the Master of Music program which include:

-To apply for any of our graduate programs, visit http://gradschool.eku.edu/apply.
+To apply for any of our graduate programs, visit the Graduate School website.

 Graduate Assistantships